|Nutritional Guidelines (per serving)|

 Combine the sauce ingredients in a bowl and set aside.

-Heat the wok over medium heat and add 2 tablespoons of oil, drizzling it down the sides of the wok.
+Heat the wok over medium heat and add 2 tablespoons oil, drizzling the oil down the sides of the wok.

-Add the sauce and the green beans to the wok.
-Toss the ingredients together.
+Add the sauce and the green beans to the wok and toss the ingredients together.